NathStevo97/certifications-notes/vmware/vmware-tanzu/02_Management_Clusters/06_Creating_Management_Clusters/2 6 - Creating Management Clusters 8c073206e0314500937887bc703b61dd.md

 - When deploying management clusters on vSphere 7, there are two options:
     - vSphere (Tanzu Enabled)
-        - Deploying a management cluster isn’t supported
+        - Deploying a management cluster isn't supported
         - The supervisor cluster performs the role of the management cluster
         - The Tanzu CLI connects to the **Supervisor cluster**
             - Carries out the roles associated with the management cluster